 Maybe all of their teeth haven’t come out yet, but they will appear soon enough.
 At this stage, the canines, commonly known as fangs, are due to come out and they will flaunt a beaming new smile!

 Babies’ teeth, also known as milk or primary teeth, are temporary.
-As he grows, your baby will lose them to leave space for his permanent teeth.
+As they grow, your little one will lose them to leave space for their permanent teeth.
 The fact that they are temporary doesn’t mean that we can neglect them.
 On the contrary, just like permanent teeth, milk teeth are subject to decay and dental infections if they are unattended.
 Also, keep in mind that teaching children healthy hygiene habits at an early age will help promote cleanliness in the future.

-You’ve been taking care of your little one’s teeth and now it’s time to take the next step.
-It’s time to teach your child to spit after brushing his teeth.
-Tell him that after he washes his mouth, he has to spit out the toothpaste.
-Show him how to do it and then ask him to imitate you.
-Instruct him to spit only in the sink, after he’s done brushing his teeth.
-Avoid giving him water to rinse out his mouth, because at this age he’s more likely to swallow it instead of spitting it.
+For the past few months, you’ve been taking care of your baby’s teeth and now it’s time to take the next step.
+It’s time to teach your child to spit after brushing their teeth.
+Tell them that after they wash their mouth, they have to spit out the toothpaste.
+Show them how to do it and then ask them to imitate you.
+Instruct them to spit only in the sink, after they’re done brushing their teeth.
+Avoid giving them water to rinse out their mouth, because at this age they’re more likely to swallow it than spit it out.